 Achievements to Date

-- Four schools (Ludlowe HS, Warde HS, Mill Hill & Riverfield) feature “white roofing” to reflect solar heat and reduce air conditioning loads
+- Four schools (Ludlowe HS, Warde HS, Mill Hill & Riverfield) feature “white roofing” to reflect solar heat and reduce air-conditioning loads

-- Municipal and school buildings use low Volatile Organic Compound (VOC) building materials to reduce “off gassing” that can damage air quality, human health, productivity and the environment
+- Municipal and school buildings use low Volatile Organic Compound (VOC) building materials to reduce “off-gassing” that can damage air quality, human health, productivity and the environment

 Challenges Ahead